Ibalizumab is a 200 mg concentrate that is then made up as an infusion.

 The US product information is available at this link.

-The European patient information and detailed Product Information for Ibalizumab are not yet available but will be posted to this link (TO BE ADDED] at the European Medicines Agency (EMA) website after approval.
+The European patient information and detailed Product Information for Ibalizumab are posted to this link at the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.